 Gas leaks due to ruptured or poorly maintained pipes and infrastructures are common incidents on construction sites and gas and energy sites, and can have devastating effects on workers and the environment as a whole.
 Research by the Environmental Defense Fund (EDF) found that methane leaks were common at every stage of the oil and gas supply chain.
 The organization states that until standards are imposed by the federal government, the leaks will continue to be a national problem putting the health and lives of workers and civilians at risk.

-A partnership between NASA’s Jet Propulsion Laboratory in California and UC Merced’s Mechatronics, Embedded Systems and Automation (MESA) Lab has led to the creation of the Open Path Laser Spectrometer (OPLS), quadcopter drone which is equipped with a methane gas sensor which was originally designed to be used on NASA’s Mars mission.
+A partnership between NASA’s Jet Propulsion Laboratory in California and UC Merced’s Mechatronics, Embedded Systems and Automation (MESA) Lab has led to the creation of the Open Path Laser Spectrometer (OPLS), a quadcopter drone which is equipped with a methane gas sensor which was originally designed to be used on NASA’s Mars mission.
 New drones can reach areas that humans and other vehicles can’t reach and reduces risk for human teams on site.

-Federal and state agencies conduct nearly 100,000 inspections every year to ensure that construction companies are maintaining safe working environment, but casualties and fatalities are still high in the U.S. Whether it be due to poor training, inefficient management of workers, lax safety precautions or unsafe structures and equipment, over the course of 45-year career, 1 out of every 200 construction workers will die from on the job injuries, an unacceptable number, that can be dramatically reduced using drones.
+Federal and state agencies conduct nearly 100,000 inspections every year to ensure that construction companies are maintaining safe working environment, but casualties and fatalities are still high in the U.S. Whether it be due to poor training, inefficient management of workers, lax safety precautions or unsafe structures and equipment, over the course of a 45-year career, 1 out of every 200 construction workers will die from on the job injuries, an unacceptable number, that can be dramatically reduced using drones.

 Using drones would allow regulatory organizations such as the OSHA to monitor multiple construction sites from the air, and spot infractions or possible threats, and then send human teams to conduct more thorough inspections.
 Drones can be programmed to check a specific zone regularly at intervals which would allow for regular updates and data gathering from multiple sites without the need for human monitors.
 Using machine learning and machine vision AI technology, OSHA experts could be notified only in the case that anomalies were detected.